 - 2. Add enough stock just to cover the bottom of the pan and let the liquid bubble away before adding any more; the sauce will reduce and become sticky while cooking the shallots at the same time.
 Continue until the shallots are very soft and have a thick buttery and beefy glaze.

 - 3. Meanwhile, heat a ridged cast-iron grill pan or broiler pan until very hot (about 10 minutes).
 Preheat the oven to 400°F (200°C).

-- 4. Season the steaks well with pepper and score the fat a little.
-Place the steaks fat-side down in the grill pan.
+- 4. Season the rib eye steaks well with salt and pepper and score the fat a little.
+Place the rib eyes fat-side down in the grill pan.
 The fat will start to melt and this is what is going to flavor the outside of the meat.
-Once the fat starts to char, let the steaks fall naturally onto one side.
+Once the fat starts to char, lay the steaks onto one side.
 Cook for 4 minutes.

-- 5. Turn the steaks over and cook the other side for 4 minutes.
+- 5. Turn the rib eyes over and cook the other side for 4 minutes.
 Turn over again, but also rotate the steaks 180 degrees, then cook for 2 minutes longer.
-Flip the steaks over again, rotating as before.
+Flip the rib eyes over again, rotating as before.

-- 6. Place the pan in the oven to finish cooking for about 6 minutes for a medium steak.
+- 6. Place the pan in the oven to finish cooking for 4 minutes for a medium-rare steak.
 Let them rest for 5 minutes before serving them whole, with carving done at the table.

 - Bone-in Rib Eye Steak Sous Vide with a Pepper Sauce from Cook Sister

 - Grilled Garlic and Rosemary Ribeye Steak from Steamy Kitchen